sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/OpenCV.md

 <br/>

 ### <a id="the-easiest-ways-to-install-opencv-for-linux-ubuntu">The easiest ways to install OpenCV for Linux Ubuntu</a>
-There are few the most simple ways to install OpenCV for Linux Ubuntu, and they are:
+There are few the simplest ways to install OpenCV for Linux Ubuntu, and they are:
 * by using `conda`
 * by using `pip3` for python 3